What is available?

 In order to find out just how much help is needed to make life easier for you, we do need to carry out an assessment.

 After the assessment, we will identify and agree your needs with you and discuss the help and support available to meet them, according to the seriousness of your situation.
-We can then help you find a suitable place, or, you can follow the link below to visit our online service directory, where you will find details of organisations that will offer this type of service.
+We can then help you find a suitable place, or, you can browse the online service directory, where you will find details of organisations that will offer this type of service.

 How much does it cost?